chto/chto.github.io/_pages/research.md

 In particular, we have built a neural-network–based likelihood evaluation tool (<a href="https://ui.adsabs.harvard.edu/abs/2023JCAP...01..016T/abstract">To et al. 2022</a>) that emulates the mapping between cosmological parameters and summary statistics, enabling fast and accurate Bayesian inference.
-These methods are validated on DES Year 1 data as well as simulated Rubin LSST Year 10 data and are being integrated into the cluster cosmology and baryonic-feedback programs described above.
+These methods are validated on DES Year 1 data as well as simulated Rubin LSST Year 10 data and are heavily used in the DES Year 3 cosmology analysis described above.
 I am also involved in the development of high-fidelity mock catalogs for DES, Roman, and LSST, which provide the end-to-end validation needed for precision cosmology (See
 <a href="https://chunhaoto.com/cardinalsim/" target="_blank" rel="noopener noreferrer">the Cardinal mock catalog page</a> for details).
 </p>